Students injured after school bus overturns in Weston

 The bus was carrying 22 students from Grades 6-8 who were MetCo students from Curtis Middle School in Sudbury.
 The school had an early dismissal and the students were headed home to Boston.

 State Police said 10 of the chlidren suffered minor injuries and the other 12 were also taken to the hospital for precautionary reasons.
 Eight children were taken to Boston Children’s Hospital, 10 were taken to Newton-Wellesley Hospital and four to St. Elizabeth’s Hospital.
-The driver was not taken to any hospital.
+The driver was taken to Newton-Wellesley Hospital.

+“All the kids made it out OK and nobody’s badly hurt so that’s all I’m concerned with,” said Todd Mathies, whose daughter was on the bus.
+He said she hurt her hip and her head in the crash and apart from being shaken up, she’s doing fine.

 An investigation into the cause of the crash is underway, per State Police.